 All of our guides are licensed and guide full time, with summers spent at the Goodnews River Lodge, and the rest of the year on their home waters in places like the Keys, Oregon, Louisiana, the Rockies, and Michigan.

 Have you ever booked a trip to a remote fishing destination only to get there and find that the guides are not up to par?
 Well, you won’t have that problem at the Goodnews River Lodge.
-We like to hire not only great fishermen/Guides, but also great guys who truly enjoy being around people.
-And we’re especially excited to say that in 2017 all of our guides have had prior experience on the Goodnews River.
+We not only great fishermen/Guides, but also great guys who truly enjoy being around people.
+And we’re especially excited to say that in 2022 all of our guides have had prior experience on the Goodnews River.
 Most of them return every year to their favorite fishing hole, and each has his own favorite fish, methods, and sections of the River.
 That’s why we have you fish with a different guide every day.
 They’re all great, and you’ll love the time you spend on the water with each of them.
-Here is who you will be fishing with on a trip to the Goodnews River Lodge in 2016.
+Here is who you will be fishing with on a trip to the Goodnews River Lodge in 2022.